Steven Keough

 Biography

-Vincent R. Johnson teaches and writes in the areas of torts, professional responsibility, legal malpractice, government ethics, international law, and comparative law.
+Vincent R. Johnson is a Professor Emeritus of Law at the St. Mary’s University School of Law.
+During his 43 years of service at St. Mary’s Law, he taught and wrote in the areas of torts, professional responsibility, legal malpractice, government ethics, international law, and comparative law.

 He was Interim Dean and Charles E. Cantú Distinguished Professor of Law in 2019-2020.